praetorian-inc/DVRF/README.md

 * Disable WAN Port **DO NOT HAVE THE WAN PORT PLUGGED IN WHEN INSTALLING OR RUNNING THIS!!!**
 * Create pwnables that incorporate exploit mitigations (e.g. Stack Cookies & DEP)
 * Create more Firmware images for other devices with different CPU architectures
+* Clean up and TAR the Source Code so anyone can compile it.

 -b1ack0wl